Skip to main content

 Instructional delivery format:

-This self-study course explores how humans develop cognitively, emotionally, and socially as they age.
+This self-study exam explores how humans develop cognitively, emotionally, and socially as they age.
 Major topics include: prenatal development through infancy, childhood, and adulthood, cognitive, moral, physical, emotional, and social development.
 The foundations of the discipline and its research methods are also explored.
 The unit objectives in this course are aligned with the American Psychological Association's Guidelines for the Undergraduate Major, version 2.0, August, 2013.